 Sewing a Blanket Stitch

 We used the blanket stitch to sew around the outside edge of the decorations.
 The blanket stitch is great at joining two edges together and creates a very neat finish to a project.
-For more information check out our blanket stitch blog post or watch the YouTube tutorial.
+For more information check out our blanket stitch YouTube tutorial: How To: Sewing Blanket Stitch.

 However if you would prefer you are welcome to sew a simple running stitch around the edge of the decorations.